alghul96/ThesisAnalysis/README.md

 - **Carriere.xlsx**: first dataset
 - **Laureati.xls**: second dataset
 - **Analysis.Rproj**: Rstudio Project
-- **datapreparation.R**: Where data are imported and prepared for the Analysis
+- **datapreparation.R**: Where data are imported and prepared for the Analysis.
+Contents:
+  - Data import
+  - Creation of a sparse binary matrix for Cluster Analysis
 - **hierarchicalclust.R**: Script regarding hierarchical clustering methods.
 Contents:
   - Computation of the distance matrix
   - Creation of cluster via Divisive Methods